Child safety tips to safeguard against molesters andKIDNAPPING

 Stemming from a divorce and custody dispute, usually it’s fathers

 • Acquaintances commit 27 percent of kidnappings.
-Usually, these are boyfriends or ex-boyfriends of the child's mother kidnapping adolescent girls, but family friends and employees sometimes kidnap children in their care.
-24 percent of acquaintance kidnappings result in injury.
+These are usually adolescent girls kidnapped by boyfriends or ex-boyfriends of the child's mother, but family friends and employees sometimes kidnap children in their care.

 Simply, whether acquaintance or stranger – the child should be alert to his intent to get the child alone – or into his car.
 The bottom line to teach your child, “Do NOT go off with ANYONE!”
 See the escape techniques in Child Kidnapping Escape.